 A Short Biography of Anthony Barbieri

-I was born in Santa Clara, California, November 30th, 1967.
+I was born in Santa Clara, California.
 My parents were both trained as scientists, so my first academic interests were naturally in that direction.
 I enrolled at San José State University in 1986, pursuing a degree in Math-Computer Science.
 After trying my hand at computer programming and computer network support, I decided to switch fields completely, seeking a more humanistic endeavor.